 Well, she knew his name was 'Soul'.
 Soul Ethan Evans, district roping champion, twenty-six to his brother's thirty, and, after a long YouTube buffer, victim to the black bull Ragnarok two autumns prior.

 Anyway, she'd been calling him 'Evans' in an attempt to stop calling him 'Sellout', but it seemed he disliked either brand equally.
-Maka closed her laptop and settled more deeply in the bed she'd had most of her life.
-She absently stroked Crona's fur.
-Her feet ached, and her body seemed to retain a chill that she knew she wouldn't be rid of until she saw the first blade of grass in spring.
+Maka closed her laptop and settled more deeply in the bed she'd had most of her life and absently stroked Crona's fur.
+Her feet ached, and her body seemed to retain a chill she knew she wouldn't be rid of until she saw the first blade of grass in spring.

-There was a deep-rooted part of her that wouldn't forgive a person who gave up her kind of life, but she'd found that out of all the Evans family, she may have been nailing her judgment on the one person who had tried to give up the least.
+There was a deep-rooted part of her that wouldn't forgive a person who would give up the kind of life she cherished, but she'd found that out of all the Evans family, she may have been nailing her judgment on the one person who had tried to give up the least.

 In the dark, she tried to slap the embarrassment off her face.

 Morning found her in four and a half hours.
 The coffee Tsubaki brewed for everyone could pass for tar, it was so strong, and Maka was grateful enough to drink two cups of it before the other cowboys had rolled out of bed.
 She rinsed her cup in the sink, exchanged words with bleary-eyed Blake, nauseated Tsubaki, and her father.
-Glancing out the kitchen window, she noticed the horse stable.
-Evans' mare, Harley, stood out like a sore thumb, very unsaddled.
+Glancing out the kitchen window, she noticed the horse stable and a very unsaddled resident.
+Evans's mare, Harley, stood out like a sore thumb.

 Oh, how quickly her judgment jumped on this occasion.
 "Looks like our hand isn't up yet.
 Wasn't he supposed to be cutting the pond, Mitch?"